sdhreddy/transcribe/README.md

 - Save chat history
 - Response Audio

+Continuous responses and selected-text responses can be read aloud automatically by setting `read_continuous_response` to `Yes` in the configuration files.

 ## Response Generation ##
 Response generation requires a paid account with an API Key for an OpenAI API compatible provider like OpenAI (**Encouraged**)